 There are different types of drywall anchors but they operate by the same principle.
 As the anchor is screwed in, it expands in the opposite side of the wall to create a secure point for hanging.

 The first step of drywall anchor installation is to use a power drill to make a pilot hole in the drywall, door or tile wall.
 The drill bit for the pilot hole should be smaller than the width of the anchor that is being used.
-For example, you'll use a 1/4-inch drill bit for the hole to insert a 1 inch plastic anchor.
+Use the drill bit recommended by the manufacturer.
+It will be mentioned on the package or in the instructions.
+Some kits include the correct size bit.

 - Place the anchor in the pilot hole and tap it into the wall until the anchor is completely inserted.
 It is best to use a rubber mallet for this task.